Why CFOs Should Care About—and Take Ownership of—Customer Experience

 In our survey with Wakefield, nearly 9 in 10 (89%) executives agreed with the statement, “the C-suite is only as good as its customer experience.”
 Naturally, Chief Executive Officers (CEO) and Chief Experience Officers (CXO) agreed the most enthusiastically at 93% and 91% respectively.
 But, traditionally non CX-focused roles like the CFO agreed wholeheartedly too, at 90%.

-Versapay’s Vice President of Financial Planning and Analytics, Russell Lester, says finance departments already play a significant role in customers’ overall perception of their company.
+Versapay’s Chief Financial Officer, Russell Lester, says finance departments already play a significant role in customers’ overall perception of their company.

 “It’s well understood now by high-growth companies that all of us own CX—including Finance.
 We directly impact the customer, especially when telling them their bill is due,” he says.